keptn/tutorials/site/tutorials/keptn-quickstart-011.md

 ## Welcome
 Duration: 0:30

 Learn how to get Keptn running in thirty minutes with Prometheus.
 We'll run Keptn on a local k3d cluster.
 This quickstart is designed for Linux-based systems.
-Consequently, use Linux, MacOS, or Windows subsystem for Linux (WSL).
+Consequently, use Linux, MacOS, or Windows subsystem for Linux (WSL2).

 ## Tutorial
 Follow the tutorial [here](https://keptn.sh/docs/quickstart/).